Psychological harassment at work

 The occupational medicine may also participate in the prevention of psychological harassment in the company.

-Alert the EESC and staff representatives
+Alert staff representatives or the CSE

 In case of psychological harassment, you can inform the staff representatives who can help you in all your steps.